revit13/hello-world-read-module/README.md

 ### Login to Helm registry

-Run the following command to login to your registry that intended to store the helm chart.
+Run the following command to login to the registry meant to store the helm chart.

 ```bash
 make helm-login